Michael D. Higgins: First term (2011–2018)

 In November 2016, Higgins received criticism from some sections of the Irish media for praising Fidel Castro, saying in a statement that he learned of Castro's death with "great sadness".

 On 25 August 2018, Higgins received Pope Francis at Áras an Uachtaráin during the Pope's visit to Ireland.

-Second term (2018–present)
+Second term (2018–2025)

-On 10 July 2018, Higgins announced that he would stand for a second term as president in the 2018 Irish presidential election.
+On 10 July 2018, Higgins announced that he would stand for a second term as president in the 2018 Irish presidential election, despite having previously stated during the campaign for his first term that he would not.
 Higgins won the 2018 presidential election with 56% of the vote on the first count (822,566).
 His nearest rival, Peter Casey, finished on 23% (342,727).